ST10471529/Mealapp/README.md

 ## GitHub and GitHub Actions

-This project was managed using **GitHub** for version control, where all code changes were committed and pushed regularly.
-GitHub enabled collaborative coding, allowing me to keep track of changes and maintain project integrity.
+This project was managed using GitHub for version control.This is where all the code changes are committed and pushed regularly.
+This allows me to keep track with the constant changes i've made to my code.

 ### GitHub Actions:
-I utilized **GitHub Actions** to automate the build and deployment process.
-This includes:
+I used GitHub Actions to automate building and deployment, which includes:

 - Running automated **tests** to ensure the app’s functionality.
 - Compiling the app into **APK** and **AAB** files, which are the formats required for distribution.
 - Uploading these build artifacts to GitHub for easy access.

-The workflow ensures that my project is automatically built and tested every time I push changes, and it simplifies the process of delivering the final APK/AAB files for submission.
+The workflow builds, tests, and delivers the APK/AAB files automatically whenever I make changes to my code.
 ```

 ```